 The Santa Susana Mountain area now part of Granada Hills was home to the Tataviam at the time of the arrival of the Spaniards.
 By 1810, the Spaniards had subjugated them entirely.
 From 1821 to 1848, the area was ruled by Mexico.
 After that, it became part of the US.

-Granada Hills became something a a hot spot for modernist architecture during the middle of the century.
-The Balboa Highlands tract, was designed by architect Joseph Eichler.
-Many of the homes in the area have been featured in movies, TV shows and commericials.
+Granada Hills became something a hot spot for modernist architecture during the middle of the century.
+The Balboa Highlands tract was designed for developer Joseph Eichler.
+Many of the homes in the area have been featured in movies, TV shows, and commercials.

 GRANADA HILLS IN MOVIES AND TV